Sichao-Li/generalized_rashomon_set/README.md

-# Variable Importance Could
+# Feature interaction score cloud

-This repository describes datasets and codes to replicate our experiments in the paper (https://arxiv.org/abs/1901.03209).
+This repository describes datasets and codes to replicate our experiments in the paper (https://arxiv.org/abs/2305.10181).
 We describe our data sources and code very briefly in Part 1 of this document.
 We give more detailed description for how to run our code in Part 2 of this document.

 ## Part 1